 Have you been cooking with margarine?
 I grew up on that stuff.
 I swore off butter when the doctor told my dad he couldn’t have any.
 Since then I only had margarine.

 Then I got older and wiser.
 I started learning why butter had been marketed as bad for us.
 I began to use butter for cooking again.
-I read Nourishing Traditions by Sally Fallon (affiliate link) and it convinced me that butter and animal fats, in general, are actually really good for us.
+I read Nourishing Traditions by Sally Fallon (affiliate link) and it convinced me that animal fats, in general, are actually really good for us.
 Today, I’m not entirely sure what I love most, lard or butter.
 But I know I love making butter the most because it doesn’t smell at all.